morrolinux/ChimeraDesk/README.md

 If everything went fine (no errors) you can even **build the AppImage:**

-1. `cp AppImage && bash package.sh`
+1. `cd AppImage && bash package.sh`
 2. The result will be under `_out`.

 ### Build the (Remote) KVM component